damiantroy/media-pod/README.md

 # VideoBot: Personal Video Downloader

 This tutorial will help you create an all-in-one HTPC downloader box.
-You'll create installations for OpenVPN, Jackett, qBittorrent, SABnzbd, Sonarr, Radarr and Plex Media Server in Podman containers running on CentOS Stream 8.
+You'll create installations for OpenVPN, Jackett, qBittorrent, SABnzbd, Sonarr, Radarr and Plex Media Server in Podman containers running on Rocky Linux 8.

-As this was a learning experience for CentOS 8, Podman, and containers in general, I've written most of the container code myself.
+As this was a learning experience for CentOS/Rocky Linux 8, Podman, and containers in general, I've written most of the container code myself.
 It's probably not the best code, but I had fun along the way.

-Originally the containers were created using CentOS 7, and just as I coverted a few of them to CentOS 8, Red Hat pulled some shenanigans by annoncing the early EOL of CentOS 8, so I'll be converting the containers to [Rocky Linux](https://rockylinux.org/) when it becomes available and when I get the chance.
+Originally the containers were created using CentOS 7, and just as I converted a few of them to CentOS 8, Red Hat announced the EOL of CentOS 8, so I've converted them to Rocky Linux 8 instead.

 As with any tutorial, but sure to inspect any scripts or Dockerfiles before running them.
 Not just for safety, but you may learn something along the way.